-Competition in the waste management industry is mainly driven by a few large companies and several smaller and regionally-based companies.
+Competition in the waste management industry is mainly driven by a few large companies and several smaller and regionallybased companies.
 We believe that most of our competitors are typically family-owned companies that lack the scale, technology and skilled management that we possess.
-We believe that these characteristics position us as an obvious consolidator in Brazil's waste management sector, and that the potential for acquisitions and consolidation presents an opportunity to generate value from increased scale and efficiency.
 Nevertheless, in any given market, certain competitors may have larger operations and greater resources available than us.
 Municipal landfills, in most part, are used exclusively to dispose the waste generated by its own municipality, therefore the competition that we face with our landfills is not significant.